-Under the terms of the 2016 Agreement, following Celgene's exercise of its option with respect to a program, we and Celgene will enter into either a co-development and co-commercialization agreement if such program is in the IO field, or a license agreement if such program is in the I&I field.
-Under each co-development and co-commercial agreement, we and Celgene will co-develop and co-commercialize licensed products worldwide.
+Under the terms of the 2016 Agreement, following Celgene's exercise of its option with respect to a program, the parties will enter into either a co-development and co-commercialization agreement if such program is in the IO field, or a license agreement if such program is in the I&I field.
+Under each co-development and co-commercialization agreement, the two parties will co-develop and co-commercialize licensed products worldwide.
 Either we or Celgene will lead development and commercialization of licensed products for the United States and Celgene will lead development and commercialization of licensed products outside of the United States.
-Depending on the country, we and Celgene will each have the right to provide a portion of field-based marketing activities.
+Depending on the country, the parties will each have the right to provide a portion of field-based marketing activities.
 Under each license agreement, Celgene will have the sole right to develop and commercialize licensed products worldwide.
-We will retain rights to any program that Celgene does not designate for further development or as to which Celgene does not exercise its option.